 The Heart also takes its cooking trailer to all the Bearfest Village events before home football games at Missouri State University, to cook and sell bratwursts and hamburgers.
 While tailgating raises some money, it is looked upon by club members as a fun event as well, and the great food has gained Sertoma many friends among football fans.
 The cooks and trailer also are made available at other public events – especially those that are a benefit for children.

-The newest project of HOTO is conducting the Sertoma Duck Races at Riverside Park in Ozark each summer, as a fund raiser for the Care To Learn Organizations of Christian County.
-Because of that project, HOTO is sponsoring a new 4-Cs Sertoma Club in Ozark, which is holding organizational meetings every Thursday at 6 PM at Fremont Hills Country Club.
+Another project HOTO helped to develop is the Sertoma Duck Races at Riverside Park in Ozark each summer.
+This is as a fund raiser for the Care To Learn Organizations of Christian County.
+Because of that project, HOTO has sponsored a new 4-Cs Sertoma Club in Ozark, which is holding organizational meetings every Thursday at 6 PM at Fremont Hills Country Club.